kopia/kopia/site/content/docs/Installation/_index.md

 #### macOS GUI installer

-MacOS package with KopiaUI is available in DMG and ZIP formats on the [Releases](https://github.com/kopia/kopia/releases/latest) page.
+MacOS package with `KopiaUI` is available in DMG and ZIP formats on the [releases page](https://github.com/kopia/kopia/releases/latest).

 #### Linux installation using APT (Debian, Ubuntu)